cheomanigua/godotdoc/content/docs/data_models/classes.md

 While Godot uses a more modular approach to game design, it can also use Object Oriented Programming approach by the use of Classes.

+{{< alert context="info" text="In this article we explain how to use clases in the context of data models.
+Classes has more features than just being a data model solution." />}}

 For reference on this article:

 - A variable defined in a class is called property.